GauBen/gautier.dev/src/articles/draft-formgator/index.md

 title: Formgator, my new validation library
 ---

-I released a validation library a few weeks ago, and I'm pleased with the turn of events.
+I released a validation library a few days ago, and I'm pleased with the turn of events.
 Its name is [formgator](https://github.com/GauBen/formgator), like an alligator that guards your forms.
 I'm working on a full zoo of libraries, and this is the first one.

 This article is not a tutorial, you should [check the documentation](https://github.com/GauBen/formgator) if that's what you're looking for.
 Instead, I'll talk about the motivation behind formgator and the development process.